e-splat/WorldEditItems/README.md

 1. After that, try to use the Wand Axe or Nav Wand and see the results

 **NOTE**: if Commands i gived are not working, please report this to [WorldEdit Devs](https://github.com/enginehub/worldedit/issues)

+##HEY!!!

+don't take this repo stable, expect releases. i'm working on it